-Homemade chocolate ganache is a very simple 3 ingredient recipe with endless uses.
-For the best tasting ganache, I recommend using semi-sweet chocolate, but you can also try milk or dark chocolate for a different flavor.
+This easy milk chocolate ganache recipe is perfect a cake or cheesecake frosting or filling, or use slightly melted as a delicious glaze!
+You can also whip the cooled ganache, for a delicious whipped chocolate frosting.
+For the best tasting ganache, I recommend using milk chocolate, but you can also try semi-sweet or dark chocolate for a different flavor.

-I put chocolate ganache on pretty much every dessert I made.
+I put chocolate ganache on pretty much every dessert I make.

 Do you know what ganache (guh-nosh) is?
-It’s a rich, creamy melted chocolate that you can pour on top of cheesecake (hides the cracks), cakes (it’s tastier than frosting), cookies (because, why not?), tarts, and your fingers.
-It’s smooth when it’s warm, pours for a nice drizzle effect, but when it cools, it gets crispy if thin and hard when it’s thick.
+It's a rich, creamy melted chocolate that you can pour on top of cheesecake (hides the cracks), cakes (it's tastier and less sweet than traditional frosting), cookies (because, why not?), tarts, and your fingers.
+It's smooth when it's warm, pours for a nice drizzle effect, but when it cools, it gets crispy if thin and fudgy hard when it's thick.

 Ganache is amazingly easy, too, so I whip it up every time I put baked goods in the oven.